sj212131/Employee-Tracker/README.md

 --------------------------------------------------------------------------------------------------
 Usage （purpose）

-Please enter "node index" at your terminal.
+App start: Please enter "node index" or "npm start" at your terminal.
 Please ensure installed all dependencies.

-Or visit Deployed application at heroku, URL approved below.

 --------------------------------------------------------------------------------------------------